Zhong-Lab-UCSD/iMARGI-Docker/README.md

   [documentation of command line API section](https://sysbio.ucsd.edu/imargi_pipeline/commandline_api.html#imargi-wrapper-sh)

 - `-i`: If you don't supply bwa index files, the `imargi_wrapper.sh` will generated     it automatically.
 It works perfectly on Linux system.
-However, it doesn't work on Windows and MacOS because `bwa index` use `fsync` when build large genome index, which cannot handle different driver formats (`-v` mount Windows/MacOS driver to Linux container).
+However, it doesn't work on Windows and macOS because `bwa index` use `fsync` when build large genome index, which cannot handle different driver formats (`-v` mount Windows/macOS driver to Linux container).
   So it's better to build it in advance.
 In fact, there's a solution to the problem if you are familiar with Docker volume.
 Please read the
   [technical note of iMARGI pipeline documentation](https://sysbio.ucsd.edu/imargi_pipeline/technical_note.html#solve-bwa-index-failure-problem) for detail.

-### Testing Results
+### 4.3.
+Testing Results

-#### Running Time Profile
+#### 4.3.1.
+Running Time Profile

 It took about 10 minutes to perform the pipeline (with `-i` bwa index argument).